ConorG180/my-spanish-quiz/README.md

  - Grading - At the end of the game, the user will be given a grade based on how well they have done (based off the irish grading system e.g. B1, B2, A1 etc.), along with a comment which is relevant to their grade.
 Other statistics include a percentage of the user's correct/incorrect answers, how many correct and incorrect answers the user has inputted, and the total amount of words that they have been tested on.
  - Object oriented programming (OOP) - This project was created using the OOP methodology.
 Because of this, the code should have increased readibility and be easier to add new features and maintain in the future, and will also be advantageous to others who may wish to update/edit/study the programme.
  - Automatic clearing of terminal - A method was created to automatically clear the user terminal at various stages throughout the script.
 This makes the programme more readable and aesthetic for the user, as there is only a little bit of new information to be processed as opposed to lots of information, most of which the user will have read already.
+ - Play again, restart or exit - When the user has completed their quiz, they then have 3 options to pick from - They can either choose to replay the quiz with the same settings (Same name, number of words and difficulty), restart the game to play with different settings, or exit the game entirely.
 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome Conor,